Cognitive Behavioral Therapy in Marietta, GA—Therapists and Counselors

 It is often easier to talk about positive change than to implement it.
 The reality is that changing negative thoughts into positive ones can be a difficult process, and many people are reaching out for help.
 They are finding the help they need by working with a therapist who utilizes cognitive behavioral therapy (CBT).

 CBT is a method of therapy that has been proven to help a variety of people struggling with a variety of problems.
 Research showed that clients who underwent CBT experience long-term and substantial changes in their lives because they focused upon their own thoughts.
 For individuals who struggled with depression or anxiety, CBT provided as much relief as medication did.
 The focus of CBT is to equip individuals with cognitive and emotional skills that make a difference in their actions.
 Often, it’s benefits persist long after therapy ends.
+If you think that you could find value in working with a cognitive behavioral therapist, reach out to Thriveworks Marietta today.

 Specifically, mental health professionals have been known to utilize CBT as they treat…